Raúl Porras Barrenechea: Biography

-He was educated at the Recoleta Sacred Heart School of Lima and the University of San Marcos, where he obtained a degree in law in 1922 and a doctoral degree in philosophy, history and letters in 1928.
+Porras was educated at the Colegio Sagrados Corazones Recoleta, then located at France Square, and the University of San Marcos, where he obtained a degree in law in 1922 and a doctoral degree in philosophy, history and letters in 1928.
 While in San Marcos, Porras became a prominent figure in academic circles and a well-known leader of the so-called Centenary Generation.
 He was a student delegate to international conferences in La Paz, Buenos Aires and Mexico City, and was an active member of the University Reform movement.